- Black Friday shopping and spending pattern in 2020 – amid Covid-19

 Offer customer support

-Customer service is an essential part of preparing for increased traffic during peak sales seasons.
+Customer service is essential for preparing for increased traffic during peak sales seasons.
 So if you’ve been following our e-commerce series for Cyber Monday and Black Friday, you’re almost ready to take on the year’s most difficult days for apps and websites.

 If you want to stand out and become a customer-centric company, you must provide service and assistance to your clients both during and outside of work hours and even live chat.
 Providing constant 24/7 aid is critical for your company’s performance during peak sales season, as it improves customer experience and increases engagement.